accelerated-text/accelerated-text/README.md

 ### Running

-If you want to start tinkering and run it based on the latest code in the repository, first make sure that you have [make](https://www.gnu.org/software/make/) installed

-Then clone the project and run
+If you want to start tinkering and run it based on the latest code in the repository, first make sure that you have [make](https://www.gnu.org/software/make/) installed, then clone the project and run

 ```
 make run-dev-env